andersonberg/blog/content/learning-how-to-learn.md

 summary: Learning How to Learn presentation
 image: images/data_analysis.jpg

 A few months ago I attended a course at Coursera called "Learning how to learn".
 They show some **mental tools** to help you study and memorize stuff.
 Also, they show **theories** and **techiques** to understand how our brain and memory works.
 Their tips are good not only for learning, but I also found useful for **creativity** and **daily tasks**.
+It's a **4 week course**.
+So, I don't think it's too long.
 In this presentation, I want to show the topics I found more important and hope you can also apply some of them in your daily life.

 ## Tackle procrastination